Pandorogate

-Pandorogate is a fraud scandal surrounding Italian influencer Chiara Ferragni following revelations that she had promoted products claiming proceeds would go to charity while pocketing profits.
-The scandal involves multiple investigations into Ferragni's charitable partnerships with millions of euros in alleged unjust profits identified.
+Pandorogate is a fraud scandal surrounding Italian influencer Chiara Ferragni following revelations that she had promoted products claiming proceeds would go to charity while embezzling profits.
+The name is derived from pandoro, an Italian cake promoted by Ferragni.
+The scandal, first uncovered by journalist Selvaggia Lucarelli, involves multiple investigations into Ferragni's charitable partnerships with millions of euros in alleged unjust profits identified.
+The revelations created backlash in Italy against Ferragni.
 Over a million euros in fines were imposed on her and her companies while an indictment for aggravated fraud was obtained in January 2025 with a trial expected in September 2025.

-The scandal led to the enactment of the Ferragni Law in Italy to regulate promotion by influencers with over a million followers to prevent future crimes of fraud and false advertising.
+The scandal led to a law, informally referred to as the "Ferragni law", to regulate promotion by certain social media influencers to prevent future crimes of fraud and false advertising.

 Background

-In December 2022, journalist Selvaggia Lucarelli published an article in Domani skeptical whether sales of pandoro cakes promoted by Ferragni to support a children's hospital were actually resulting in donations to the hospital.
+In December 2022, Selvaggia Lucarelli published an article in Domani skeptical whether sales of pandoro cakes promoted by Ferragni to support the Regina Margherita children's hospital were actually resulting in donations to the hospital.
 Despite promotions suggesting that purchases of the cakes resulted in support to the hospital, Lucarelli revealed that in reality no donations were made from the sales.
-The revelations created backlash in Italy against Ferragni.

 Italian Competition Authority fine

 In summer 2023, the Italian Competition Authority announced that it had started an investigation against the manufacturer of the cakes, Ferragni, and her companies.
 The investigations revealed that Chiara Ferragni and her companies had collected over one million euros while deceiving consumers who believed they were making a charitable contribution to the hospital by purchasing the cakes.
 The authority imposed a fine of 400,000€ on Ferragni personally along with a fine of 675,000€ to her companies.
 In response, Ferragni published on Instagram an apology for her actions and promised a donation of one million euros to the hospital.
-However, she appealed her punishment from the Competition Authority claiming it was unfair due to the hospital receiving benefits from the publicity generated by her promotion despite not receiving donations.
+She appealed her punishment from the Competition Authority claiming it was unfair due to the hospital receiving benefits from the publicity generated by her promotion despite not receiving donations.
 She later renounced her appeal.